gloveboxes/DMX.Solution/README.md

     {"id":[1],"Red"255}

 ###Imperative mode.
-The client sends DMX data that is positional (ie maps to a DMX Channel) plus the DMX channel value.
+The client sends DMX data values that corrospond to the channels on the fixture.
+The DMX Server maps this data for fixtures 1, 2, and 3.
+This allows full control of the fixture capabilites such as rotate and strobe effects.

 This example would send the channel data (base 64 encoded) to fixtures 1,2 and 3 as defined in the DMX Server side fixtures.json definition file.